Tenement housing, early-mid 20th Century UK

 What is a tenement?

 If you are English you are probably fully prepared to accept this definition because in most parts of England, tenements are simply best-forgotten history.
-Few if any towns still exist in England which have tenements because, where they once existed, they really were run-down.
-They have since been demolished and built over.
+Few, if any, towns in England still have them because they have been demolished and built over.

 So what is or was a tenement and what was a slum tenement?